Heidesand are German brown butter shortbread cookies. These tender slice and bake cookies are made with browned butter and rolled in turbinado sugar.

 Heidesand

 - In a separate bowl, sift (or whisk) together flour and salt.
 Add dry ingredients to butter mixture and mix until a dough forms.
-Add 1 to 2 tablespoons of water as needed to bring dough together (this accounts for the water cooked out when browning the butter).
 Dough will be slightly crumbly, but will hold together when pinched between two fingers.
+(If too much flour is measured in, or your home is very dry, the dough may need more moisture.
+To bring dough back together, add a tablespoon or more of heavy cream and mix to combine.)

 - Toss dough out onto wax or parchment paper and form into two logs, about 1 ½" wide.
-Refrigerate for an hour (up to 24 hours).
+Refrigerate for an hour to chill and allow flavors to meld (up to 24 hours).

 - Preheat oven to 350 degrees Fahrenheit.
 Line a baking sheet with parchment paper and set aside.

 - Remove dough from refrigerator and unwrap.
 Using a sharp knife, slice dough into ¼ inch slices.
-On a sheet of wax paper or parchment, pour a small amount of turbinado sugar.
-Roll the edges of each cookie in sugar and place 2 inches apart on prepared baking sheet.
+Roll the edges in turbinado sugar and place 2 inches apart on prepared baking sheet.

-- Bake for 12-14 minutes or until cookies just begin to lightly brown around edges.
+- Bake for about 12-14 minutes, or until cookies just begin to lightly brown around edges and the tops look set (baking times can vary based on your oven).
 Remove from oven and allow to cool for 2-3 minutes before transferring to a cooling rack.

 Equipment Recommendations